Data model¶

 template<template<Ownership, MemSpace> class P>

-class CollectionMirror : public celeritas::ParamsDataInterface<P>¶ Helper class for copying setup-time Collection groups to host and device.
+class CollectionMirror : public celeritas::ParamsDataInterface<P>¶ Store and reference persistent collection groups on host and device.

 This should generally be an implementation detail of Params classes, which are constructed on host and must have the same data both on host and device.
 The template